There has been a growing reputation that many soccer players are weak. Some players appear to be weak but are they just being dramatic and flopping.

 But what makes it tough to judge is that too often players go down to the ground after minimal contact and appear to be in severe pain.
 Only to then get straight back up and continue playing.

-However, sometimes, a player will be tackled or bumped/pushed and an injury actually occurs to the fouled player.
+However, sometimes, a player will be tackled or bumped/pushed, and an injury occurs to the fouled player.

-While sometimes it appears that players do not get injured from a challenge, they also do get injured but it makes it hard to determine because of the excessive flopping that occurs.
+While sometimes it appears that players do not get injured from a challenge, they also do get injured, making it hard to determine because of the excessive flopping.

 Must Read: 10 Worst Flops in Soccer